Stock routers are limited, and getting the best setup and performance out of them can be very difficult.

 - Register for an account at hotspotsystem.com, make sure you make note down your Operator Username and your location ID

 - In DD-WRT go to Services -> Hotspot

 - Enter your details and click Apply Settings

 - This will create an automatic guest network and you will also be presented with a splash screen when logging in.
 If you wish to change this splash screen you can do so through the HotSpot System website.
 You can change everything from the colors, the images, the buttons to pretty much anything you wish.

 Wifidog and Chilispot are both open source, which means that if you wish, you can set up the server for this yourself, meaning you don't even need an internet connection.
 You can learn more about Wifidog here, but it is the most complicated, and the least talked about option, so I'd recommend avoiding it and choosing Chilispot instead.

 Chilispot is the most adaptable DD-WRT hotspot service out there.
-Firstly, you can use services such as Wi-Fiplanet and EngangeHotspot to have a webbased splash page and system.
-These work similar to HotSpot system, but they are less commercialed and hence it will take a bit more work to get it set up nicely, and to your needs.
+Firstly, you can use services such as Wi-Fiplanet and EngageHotspot to have a web-based splash page and system.
+These work similar to HotSpot system, but they are less commercial and hence it will take a bit more work to get it set up nicely, and to your needs.
 It also means that these services are a lot cheaper than HotSpot System.
 You can learn more about setting up, by watching this YouTube video.

 Secondly, you can set up Chilispot with your own Debian server, thereby keeping everything within your control as well.
-This setup does require a lot of technical experience, and goes outside the scop of this guide as well.
-If you would like to learn how to do it, you can read about it at the official DD-WRT Wiki site here and here.
+This setup does require a lot of technical experience, and goes outside the scope of this guide as well.

 If you want, you can also limit access to your network by device.
 All modern devices have something called a MAC (Media Access Control) address, which is like a house address and is unique to each device.
 Once you know a device's MAC address, you can restrict its access to your network.